Nyanm/Saccharomyces-cerevisiae/README.md

 ## How to use

+### I only use built version

    1. Run the bare .exe, it will generate a config.txt and shut itself down.

    2. Fill up the config.exe under the instruction, examples are giving there.

    3. Run the application again, it will initialize some data, and an image archive automatically from your HDD game.

    4. Enter the number correspond to the function you want.
 It has no interactive interface, thus you should enter your operate number.

+### I want it run on my IDE

+   1. Set the "test_mode" to "1" in cfg_read, otherwise the program won't be able to find the correct path.

+### I want to build it on my own

+   1. Something wrong happens between opencv-python and pyinstaller, as far as I know the opencv runs well in version 4.5.3.

+   2. Set the "test_mode" to "0" in cfg_read, otherwise the exe. file won't be able to find the correct path.

 ## Still going to say…